DigitalEmbed/MemoryManager/README.md

 ### Author

-This system was developed by ** orge Henrique Moreira Santana**:
+This system was developed by **Jorge Henrique Moreira Santana**:
+	- Brazilian;
-   - Electronic Technician by SENAI
+	- Electronic Technician by SENAI;
-   - Electrical Engineer with emphasis in Automation and Control by the Federal University of Uberlândia
+ 	- Electrical Engineer with emphasis in Automation and Control by the Federal University of Uberlândia;

 ## Português